Mobile marketing and m-commerce

 • tablet computers

 The mobile version of your site should be well designed, and the code clean and compliant with World Wide Web Consortium standards.
-This will allow cross-browser compatibility - ie it can be accessed across all major media, popular browsers, mobile devices, or any other web-browsing devices.
+This will ensure cross-browser compatibility, meaning that it can be easily accessed on all popular browsers, mobile devices, and other web-browsing devices.

 You also need to think about how your customers connect to the mobile internet.
 Due to the vastly differing speeds of internet connections, you may, for example, have to simplify your mobile product to ensure that the loading times do not put customers off.
 Common mobile technology connections currently used include:

-• 4G and 3G, which allows videos, location-based services, downloads and improved internet use - now comparable to many standard broadband connections
+• 5G and 4G, which allows videos, location-based services, downloads and improved internet use

 • WiFi, which allows internet usage up to home network speeds - however, there must be a WiFi spot within a certain distance to gain access.
 You should be aware that there are potential security issues with using unencrypted public hotspots.